dwyl/email/README.md

 We needed a way to keep track of **`email`** in our App. <br />
-We want to know precise stats for deliverability, click-through and bounce rates for the emails we send in real-time.
+We want to know precise stats for deliverability, click-through and bounce rates for the emails we send in real-time. <br />
 This allows us to monitor the "health" of our [feedback loop](https://en.wikipedia.org/wiki/Feedback) and be more data-driven in our communications.